 There’s a lot of stories to tell surrounding that society and my space colonization interests.
 It was one of the first organizations I joined, and space interests were one of the reasons I first got involved in computers – here is a vital piece of what’s needed to launch rockets that I can experiment with myself!

 I organized for it, had my first taste of national politics through it (the moon treaty), and even made it in the local paper.
-Years later it even became the name of a startup company to provide an ISP cafe experience in Seattle, in the early 90s when I was there.
+Years later it became the name of a startup company to provide an ISP cafe experience in Seattle in the early 90s while I was there.
 The name was chosen by my partner – who was a bit of a con man, from my interests, and stuck long after I left.
 So a lot of stories surrounded this childhood to early adult interest of mine, (the organization ceased to officially exist in the mid 80s by a merger with another), but here it is mentioned because it was part of my original computer experiences.

 We are a long way from those times.
 Private Space launches and other dreams from those times now exist.
 Proposals for space exploration are endlessly floated.
 There is an X prize to land a probe on the moon.
 Computers are infinitely better then they were then.
 Technology has advanced quite a bit.
 Colonization looks to be on the horizon.